 The university is closely tracking the spread of COVID-19 and taking measures to protect the campus community.
-Spring break will be extended for one week and beginning March 23, all classes will shift to online instruction until at least April 30, 2020.
-The situation is changing rapidly and we encourage all students, staff, and faculty to carefully read all university communications and be prepared to follow specific guidance as it arises.Learn more about interim policies, guidance and resources
+The situation continues to change and we encourage all students, staff, and faculty to carefully read all university communications and be prepared to follow specific guidance as it arises.Learn more about interim policies, guidance and resources

 About Inside Arts & Sciences